NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow0.md

   ,{..}
   ]
 ```
+### Remarks
+- id of the component (toets/examen) is created by owner of the catalogue (Toetsafname).
+- Toetsafname makes the GET endpoint available.
+- various filters coul be used:
+	- type=test for filtering on components (toets/examens) only
+	- q=rekenen for filtering on components (toets/examens) with text "rekenen" in the name or description
+	- since=2022-01-01 for filtering on components that have a startdate from January 1st, 2022
+	- licended=true for filtering on components (toets/examens) for which the requesting education organisation (or organisational unit) has a valid license

 ## Flow 0.2 Request details of one test

+### Sequence diagram of Request details of one test
 ```mermaid
 sequenceDiagram
     Toetsplanning->>Toetsafname: give me the details of test with id componentId